shestero/psql2solr/README.md

 # psql2solr
 Indexer for any PostgreSQL tables with Apache Solr. https://solr.apache.org

-(It uses one integer "key" and several string fields for indexing)
+(In each table it uses one integer "key" and any number of string fields)

 ## How to deploy Solr (create "test" storage):
 ```